cloudpotions/PDF-to-Excel-Bank-Statements-Converter/README.md

 This script is a **GUI-based tool** (Graphical User Interface), so you don’t need to be a programmer to use it.
 Here’s what it does:

 1. **Select PDF Folder**: A pop-up window will ask you to select a folder with all the PDF documents you wish to process.
-It will process ALL PDF in that folder, so make sure you do not run it in Downloads folder - Save your PDF files to a new Folder (For example, Chase Bank Statements 2024)
+It will process ALL PDF in that folder, so make sure you do not run it in Downloads folder - Save your PDF files to a new Folder (For example, Chase Bank Statements 2024 Folder)

 2. **Output Location**: The output file will be saved in the same folder that the PDFs are located in Step 1

  The script extracts transaction data from the PDFs and organizes it into a clean Excel spreadsheet with columns like:

+   - Date of Transaction
-   - Date
+   - Statement Date
    - Description
    - Amount
    - Balance
+   - Original Line
+   - Source File

 When the script is complete, the pop-up box will give you some statistics like how many files were processed and lines were added to the XLSX excel file.
 It will save the file with a naming convention of FolderName/Date/Time.xlsx

 ---